 (No ratings)

-Dr. Samuel Gardner McClugage III, MD is a neurosurgeon in Houston, TX specializing in neurosurgery.
+Dr. Samuel G. McClugage III, MD is a neurosurgeon in Houston, TX specializing in neurosurgery and pediatric surgery.
 He graduated from University of Alabama at Birmingham School of Medicine.
-Dr. Samuel Gardner McClugage III, MD is affiliated with Baylor College of Medicine and Texas Children's.
+Dr. Samuel G. McClugage III, MD is affiliated with Baylor College of Medicine and Texas Children's.

 Hydrocephalus